BeAPI/shoppingfeed-for-woocommerce/readme.txt

 __[more details here](https://github.com/shoppingflux/php-sdk/blob/master/docs/manual/resources/order.md)__

 ### Tracking number
-By default, we don’t support any custom plugin for wc order tracking number, you can set custom meta key to identify it, you can use the following snippet
+If you want to set a custom meta key to identify it, you can use the following snippet

 `
 add_filter( 'shopping_feed_tracking_number', 'your_custom_tracking_number_function' );